olvenmage/twig-components-bundle/README.md

 # Usage
 **The class**

-Each component requires a special service implementing either `NamedTwigComponentInterface` or `TwigComponentInterface`, we'll get to the difference of those in a minute.
+Each component requires a special service extending the `TwigComponent` class or implementing the `TwigComponentInterface`.

      /**
       * Returns the parameters to be used when rendering the template.